Aoudhubillahi minal shaitanir rajeemi

 So, the point here is that nontraditional sexual practices should be regarded as a religion.
 This is supported by an Ayah of Quranul Kareem when Allah (swt) says, "following after your own desires can be considered like your god and religion", "45:23.
 Then seest thou such a one as takes as his god his own vain desire?
 Allah has, knowing (him as such), left him astray, and sealed his hearing and his heart (and understanding), and put a cover on his sight.
 Who, then, will guide him after Allah (has withdrawn Guidance)?
 Will ye not then receive admonition?"

 So, seeing nontraditional sexuality established as a religion, then our Government should make nontraditional sexualities subject to the Establishment Clause in which Government is neither for nor against religion.
 You don't want to create a climate of persecution but also do not want to put nontraditional sexualities on steroids.
-Basically send it back to "Don't ask.
+Basically, send it back to "Don't ask.
 Don't tell."
+The Law of Quran to confine them to their homes until death overtakes them is per eliminating their influence and expansionism efforts.
+They by Holy Quran are denied the rights to expand by this Ordinance from Allah (swt).

 No comments: